OswaldLabsOpenSource/oswaldlabs.com/content/platform/valmiki/_index.md

 ---
 title: Valmiki by Oswald Labs
 type: valmiki
-description: Smartphone for the rest of us
+description: Valmiki by Oswald Labs is the revolutionary tool for accessible reading.
+Download for Chrome and change the look and feel of the entire web based.
 ---

 <section class="hero">